dsc-courses/dsc80-2024-ss2/syllabus.md

 Form before the assignment deadline, the submission will not be accepted and you will receive a 0.**

-Note that we will not grant deadline extensions for the Final Project deadline of June 8.
+Note that we will not grant deadline extensions for the Final Project deadline.

 ### Redemption Policy for Labs and Projects

-**New**{: .label .label-green } Labs 1-9 and Projects 1-3 have a redemption policy to make up for lost points on your original submission.
+Labs 1-9 and Projects 1-3 have a redemption policy to make up for lost points on your original submission.
 After the original deadline passes for an assignment, we will publish the autograder result for your latest submission before the assignment deadline.
 You may then submit the assignment as many times as you'd like before the final exam to redeem up to 80% of the points you lost on the original submission.

-Example: Suppose that after grades were released for the Project 1 deadline, Sam receives a 90% since he lost points on a few hidden tests.
+Example: Suppose that after grades were released for the Project 1 deadline, Brendan receives a 90% since he lost points on a few hidden tests.
 He fixes the bugs, resubmits, and his new submission gets a 100%.
 His final grade for Project 1 would then be 98% (0.8 \* (100% - 90%) + 90% = 98%).